EricJGoossen/SKIDADDLE/README.md

 - The transition occurs exactly when the remaining distance is less than the required deceleration distance.

 This process combines motion profiling, velocity decomposition, adaptive curve flattening, and predictive lookahead to create smooth, dynamically feasible robot paths in real time.

+## License
+This project is licensed under the Apache License 2.0 – see the [LICENSE](LICENSE) file for details.